Key Takeaways: Ozempic’s Connection to Eating Disorders

 Psychological and Physical Impacts of Ozempic

-Some people fear that semaglutide weight-loss drugs may increase weight stigma.
+Some people fear that semaglutide weight-loss drugs, including Ozempic and Zepbound, may increase weight stigma and worsen body image concerns.
 There is a concern that these medications are normalizing and perpetuating the thin ideal.

-Physically, malnourishment is a potential side effect of these medications.
+Physically, malnourishment is a potential side effect of GLP-1 drugs, especially for people with eating disorders or those in recovery from anorexia or bulimia.
 This can harm someone recovering from an eating disorder.
 They may have had trouble sticking to a balanced meal plan before.
 Additionally, rapid and significant weight loss can have negative health impacts, such as:

 - Decreases in muscle and bone mass